Murdo-C/captainmurdo.github.io/_posts/2019-11-13-gafa-financial-services.md

 Financial services offers two key revenue growth opportunities:

-1. increase product retention and stickiness on the B2C side, and
+1. Increase product retention and stickiness on the B2C side, and
-2. increase usage of cloud and data technologies on the B2B side.
+2. Increase usage of cloud and data technologies on the B2B side.

 GAFA diverges across enabling services and direct to consumer.
 Amazon and Google both have industry-agnostic enablement services, namely AWS and GCP.
 All of the four provide unique consumer channels, intermediating and enabling customer-to-organisation communication.
 Amazon has integrated financing options into the Amazon Marketplace suite to directly support SMEs and grow their supplier ecosystem.